Dineshraja62005/org-management-service/readme.md

 ## 🚀 Features

+- Modular and clean architecture (route-wise and responsibility-based separation)
+- Clear separation of concerns (models, routes, security, database)
+- Logic grouped by domain (Organization, Auth)
+- Easily extensible to class-based services if needed (service layer can be added)

 - Organization creation with admin credentials
 - Secure password hashing (SHA-256 + bcrypt)
 - Admin login with JWT authentication